ltrgoddard/thesis/temp.markdown

 [^210]: *Ibid*.

-[^211]: Prynne, ‘Stille (nach Thomas Hood)’, *Six* (1955), p.
-11. The
+[^211]: Prynne, ‘Stille (nach Thomas Hood)’.
+The poem is credited to
-    poem is credited to ‘J.H.’ rather than ‘Jeremy’ Prynne, following a consistent form for all contributors, and perhaps representing the origin of the initialisation that Prynne would adopt for almost all of his subsequent poetic work.
+    ‘J.H.’ rather than ‘Jeremy’ Prynne, following a consistent form for all contributors, and perhaps representing the origin of the initialisation that Prynne would adopt for almost all of his subsequent poetic work.

 [^212]: Prynne, ‘Times Trans-shifting: for Robert Herrick’, *Prospect*,
     4 (Winter 1960), p.
 14; Prynne, ‘The Hazel Tree’, *Tomorrow*, 4